 Before the accident, Avakian was a wrestler and swimmer.
 He attended the junior olympics for the Sandpipers swim club back in Southern Nevada in 2013.
 He had gone to the 2012 state championships for swim, participating in the freestyle 15 meter and also qualified for the butterfly, placing 4th.

 Now, 21-year-old Avakian swings his tennis racket for the Brahmas.
 He tried to go back to swim but the left side of his body still struggles to function as it used to.
+It is extremely inspiring to see how Avakian has grown stronger as a result of the accident.
+Nonetheless, it is important not to forget about the possibility of contacting expert lawyers who may be able to assist you in a legal sense.
+Contact GJEL for a free case review.

 In January, Avakian approached head coach Long Dao during a physical day, inquiring about playing for the team.